tweksteen/burst/doc/http.rst

   .. attribute:: cookies

     A python cookie, see http://docs.python.org/library/cookie.html.
 This
-     attribute is read-only, based on the :attr:`headers`
+    attribute is read-only, based on the :attr:`headers`.

   .. attribute:: response

     The associated response, once the request has been made to the server.
-     For more information, see :class:`Response`
+    For more information, see :class:`~http.Response`.

-  The Request class define both __repr__ and __str__ for a different behavior when called using the interpreter.
-The other methods available are:
+  .. method:: ()

+    Do the request.
+Includes connect to the server, send the request, read the response, create the corresponding :class:`~http.Response` object and add itself to the :data:`~http.history`.

-  .. method:: __call__()
+  .. method:: follow()

-     make the request
+    If the request's response is a HTTP redirection, calling this function will return a request following the redirection.
+This function is still considered as experimental, please code your own and share it.

   .. method:: _update_content_length()

-    in case you change the body of the request
+    In case you change the body of the request.

   .. method:: copy()

-    create a new request based on the current, without the response
+    Create a new request based on the current, without the response.

   .. method:: edit()

-    start your favorite EDITOR to edit the request, the new request is returned.
-If the environment variable EDITOR has not been set, 'vim' will be used.
+    Start your editor to edit the request, the new request is returned.
+    See the configuration parameter :attr:`~conf.Configuration.editor`.

   .. method:: play(options)

-    start your EDITOR with two windows.
+    Start your editor with two windows.
 Each time the request file is saved, the request is made to the server and the response updated.
-By default, options is set up for Vim.
 When the editor terminates, the last valid request made is returned.
+    By default, `options` is set to configure ``vim``.

   .. method:: extract(field)

-     extract information on the request.
-See RequestSet.extract
+    Extract a particular field of the request.
+See :meth:`~http.RequestSet.extract`.

+  .. method:: i()

+    Shortcut for :func:`~injection.inject`.

-.. function:: c(url)
+  .. method:: i_at()

-  Create a Request based on a URL.
-For instance `c("http://www.phrack.org")`.
-  Some headers are automatically added to the request (User-Agent, Accept, Accept-Encoding, Accept-Language, Accept-Charset, Keep-Alive, Connection).
+    Shortcut for :func:`~injection.inject_at`.

 .. class:: Response(fd)

-  You will never use directly the constructor of Response, instead reference a response object as a request result.
+  You will never use directly the constructor of Response, instead use the Request attribute :attr:`~http.Request.response`.

   .. attribute:: status